friday27/backend-dev/leetcode_note.md

 1089\.
 Duplicate Zeros (To be improved)
 1154\.
 Day of the Year
 1184\.
 Distance Between Bus Stops
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
+1267\.
+Count Servers that Communicate
+1268\.
+Search Suggestions System (Review)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1287\.
+Element Appearing More Than 25% In Sorted Array
+1290\.
+Convert Binary Number in a Linked List to Integer
 1299\.
 Replace Elements with Greatest Element on Right Side
 1302\.
 Deepest Leaves Sum
 1315\.
 Sum of Nodes with Even-Valued Grandparent